Chaosdorf

-Chaosdorf is a hackspace operated by non-profit association (Eingetragener Verein) Chaos Computer Club Düsseldorf / Chaosdorf e.V. in the city of Düsseldorf, Germany.
+Chaosdorf is a hackerspace operated by non-profit association (Eingetragener Verein) Chaos Computer Club Düsseldorf / Chaosdorf e.V. in the city of Düsseldorf, Germany.
 It is Düsseldorf’s Chaos Computer Club chapter.

 The association

 Chaosdorf is operated by non-profit association Chaos Computer Club Düsseldorf / Chaosdorf e.V. and is mainly financed by member fees and donations.
 A membership in the association is not required to take part in the mostly cost-free workshops and meetings.

 The purpose of the association is the creation of an environment for adult education, modern information privacy and socializing between communities.

 History

 Founding

 Chaosdorf was founded 24 April 2001.
 Their first rooms were located on Fürstenwall 232 in Düsseldorf-Friedrichstadt.

-Second hackspace
+Second hackerspace

 After a lengthy renovation process Chaosdorf moved into a new building on Hüttenstrasse that used to be a "rather sketchy nightclub" in 2011.

-The space itself consists of four rooms: A large lounge/hackcenter, a kitchen, a media room, and a workshop.
+The space itself consists of four rooms: A large lounge-cum-hackerspace, a kitchen, a media room, and a workshop.
 Chaosdorf owns different kinds of equipment to help members fulfilling their projects and offering services.